Reginald Applin: British North Borneo Company

 He was the eldest son of Captain Vincent Jesson Applin, Military Train, of "Exeview", Alphington, near Exeter.
 Following education at Sherborne School, he initially sought employment as a stage actor.
 However, in December 1889 he became a cadet with the British North Borneo Company.
 He continued to serve in the company's administration of the protectorate, becoming successively a police magistrate and justice of the peace for Labuan and a District Officer.
-He was involved in the suppression of the Mat Salleh Rebellion from 1895 to 1897 and was awarded The British North Borneo Company's Medal and clasp.
-After eight years service Applin had reached the rank of Captain Superintendent in the British North Borneo Armed Constabulary, but was forced to resign due to ill health and returned to England.
+He was involved in the suppression of the Mat Salleh Rebellion from 1895 to 1897 and was awarded the Punitive Expeditions Medal and clasp.
+After eight years service Applin had reached the rank of Captain Superintendent in the British North Borneo Constabulary, but was forced to resign due to ill health and returned to England.
 He wrote an account of his years in North Borneo entitled Across the Seven Seas.

 Military service

 Second Boer War

 In November 1898 Applin obtained a commission as a captain in the 6th (7th Royal Lancashire Militia) Battalion, Lancashire Fusiliers.
 With the outbreak of the Second Anglo-Boer War in 1899 the battalion was mobilised and sailed to South Africa.
 He was appointed District Commissioner at Bloemfontein in June 1900 and acting Provost-Marshal for the Orange River in October of the same year.
 He subsequently saw active service in the Cape Colony, the Orange Free State and the Transvaal, and was twice mentioned in despatches.
 In April 1902 he was granted the local rank of captain in the Army whilst serving with a provisional battalion, and the following August he transferred to the Royal Garrison Regiment.
 For his service in the war, he was made a Companion of the Distinguished Service Order (DSO) in the October 1902 South African Honours list.
 The following year he was appointed Brigade Major of Royal Artillery at Gibraltar.